Vasif09/Vasif09/README.md

-# 👋 Hi, I'm Vasif Ali!
+# 👋 Hi, I'm Vasif Ali

 🎓 I'm a B.Tech student in Computer Science at Lovely Professional University.
 💻 I’m passionate about **software development**, **AI**, and **cybersecurity**.